 Average of a function

 The RMS is the value obtained by taking the mean of a set of squared values.
-It provides the value of a periodic quantity and was developed at the beginning of the 20th century as an accurate measure of voltage and electric current.
+It provides the value of a periodic quantity and was developed at the beginning of the twentieth century as an accurate measure of voltage and electric current.
 An RMS error of approximity is also used for equations devised to predict outcomes, such as weather forecasts.